Home Food Science Does Imitation Vanilla Contain Petroleum or Paper Mill Waste?

 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

+Vanilla does not contain petroleum, nor does it contain any other nasty stuff.
+Actually, the viral rumor is that imitation vanilla contains those things.
 If there is one good reason not to use imitation vanilla flavoring, it is because it is an imitation, a pale ghost of the real thing.
-But are there other, more serious reasons not to use artificial vanilla?
-Does it contain nasty stuff like petroleum, wood pulp from paper mill waste, or even worse, cow poop?
+Here is why you can ignore the urban legend that artificial vanilla contains petroleum, wood pulp from paper mill waste, or even worse, cow poop.

 What is Imitation Vanilla?

 An actual vanilla bean contains a whole lot of other compounds, including vanillin derivatives.
-Besides vanillin, there are at least 250 other flavor compounds, or at least flavor-adjaent, in vanilla.
+Besides vanillin, there are at least 250 other flavor compounds, or at least flavor-adjacent, in vanilla.
 All these different compounds come together to create the actual flavor experience of vanilla.
-Some part of that is due to the volatile oils responsible for its wonderful aroma.
+Some part of this flavor experience is due to the volatile oils responsible for its wonderful aroma.

 Since vanillin is missing a lot of what makes vanilla what it is, it’s easy to see why people prefer real vanilla extract or fresh vanilla beans.
 However, in fairness to vanillin, most of the other compounds are minor flavor components and are broken down during prolonged heating, such as during baking.
 Therefore, it is mostly the vanillin we are tasting in a cooked vanilla-flavored product.